ascot4fusion/ascot5/README.rst

    conda create --file ascot5/requirements.txt --name ascotenv conda activate ascotenv

-Whichever was chosen, the python package can be installed with
+Whichever was chosen, the python package can be installed with (assuming the code is located in "ascot5" folder)

 .. code-block:: bash